ivvvvvvvy123/recipe_satisfaction/README.md

 - Framing journey
-Taking inspriation from the example for the same we arrived that feature(defined as one column) that the columns containing strings of lists in python syntax would prove to be most insightful for arriving at thought provoking predictions.
+Taking inspiration from the example for the same we arrived at that feature(defined as one column) that the columns containing strings of lists in python syntax would prove to be most insightful for arriving at thought provoking predictions.
 First foremost we would need conduct a tad bit more of data cleaning before being able to add features in the same vain